FailSpy/abliterator/README.md

 This library is so exceedingly barebones for right now, and documentation is slim at the moment (WYSIWYG!).
 Right now, it feels like a glorified IPython notebook rather than something more broadly useful.
 I want to publish this now to lay out the template, and hopefully bring this up to snuff over time.
 Ideally with the help of the community!

-Right now, this works very well for my own personal workflow, but I would like to automate this further, and broaden out from the pure "harmless / harmful" feature ablation, to augmentation, and adding additional features
+Right now, this works very well for my own personal workflow, but I would like to systematize and ideally automate this further, and broaden out from the pure "harmless / harmful" feature ablation, to augmentation, and adding additional features

 ## Loading a model in
 ```python